SixSq/azure-iot-edge-container/README.md

 Azure containers on the host.

-Due to limitations on how the iotedge runtime uses these sockets, this is not possible, as the runtime in the container will change the status of those sockets in such a way, that will break the runtime on the host.
+Due to limitations on how the iotedge runtime uses these sockets, this is not possible, as the runtime in the container will change the status of those sockets in such a way, that it will break the runtime on the host.

 There are 2 possible solutions for this problem:

 1- Use iotedged without systemd.
 This is dangerous as there is the need to create some dependencies such as 'fd://iotedge.mgmt.socket/'.
 2- Make sure all permissions mantained and inherited by the container.
 Also dangerous.